History of New England Botanical Club

 1964: NEBC publishes Arthur Stanley Pease's "A Flora of Northern New Hampshire."

-1978: NEBC Committee on Rare and Endangered Species prepares reports for each of the six New England states.
+1978: NEBC Committee on Rare and Endangered Species prepares reports for each of the six New England states, the first NEBC Special Publications since 1964.

 May 4-5, 1979: NEBC symposium on "Rare and Endangered Plant Species in New England" is held at Harvard University.
 U. S. Fish and Wildlife Service presents NEBC with an achievement award for its efforts to protect the rare and endangered flora of New England.